 Additionally, in certain situations, you may file a separate claim for retaliation if you complained about sexual harassment and your employer punished you for speaking out.
 Federal and state laws protect individuals who blow the whistle on unlawful conduct, including inappropriate touching at work.

 Contact O’Connor, Parsons, Lane & Noble Today

-Our experienced attorneys will work with you to determine the best approach for your specific situation, including possible compensation.
-Many types of harassment claim are subject to time limits, so it is important to contact an attorney early to ensure that you receive the support you deserve.
+We know these matters are sensitive, but no one deserves to suffer in silence.
+Many types of harassment claims are subject to time limits, so it is essential to contact an attorney early to ensure that you receive the support you deserve.

 Contact the attorneys of O’Connor, Parsons, Lane & Noble today to discuss potential compensation.
-Contact us online or call at 1-908-282-3814 or 1-800-586-5817.
+Contact us online or call at 908-928-9200 or 1-800-586-5817.